wadpac/GGIR/docs/articles/ExternalFunction.md

 is set by GGIR argument `windowsizes`, which is `c(5,900,3600)` by default.
 Here, the first element `5` specifies the short epoch size in seconds.
-If the output of the external function is less then this resolution it will be aggregated with the function as specificied by aggfunction in the `myfun` object.
+If the output of the external function is less then this resolution it will be aggregated with the function as specificity by aggfunction in the `myfun` object.
 In the count example we used the sum for this and for the dominant frequency example we used the median.